Showing posts with label Anton Chekov. Show all posts

 4. Snakebite

-2. Why does Iona think that it is better to talk to women?
+22. Why does Iona think that it is better to talk to women?

-1. they are patient listeners
+1. They are patient listeners

 2. They are more empathetic than men